SWIFTSIM/SWIFT/doc/RTD/source/RadiativeTransfer/RT_notes_for_developers.rst

 - ``Gradient`` tasks are particle-particle interaction tasks, intended for particles to gather data from its own neighbours, e.g. so we can estimate the current local gradients.
-This is an interaction of "type 1", meaning that any particle will only interact with neighbours which are whithin its own compact support radius.
+This is an interaction of "type 1", meaning that any particle will only interact with neighbours which are within its own compact support radius.

 - ``Ghost2`` tasks operate on individual particles, and are intended to finish